ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/AQM.rst

    * - Executable
      - Description
-   * - decomp-ptemis-mpi
-     - Splits the point-source emission file into subdomain based on runtime configure setting
    * - gefs2lbc_para
      - Interpolates :term:`GOCART` concentration to be lateral boundary condition for regional air quality model and outputs a layer result for checking purpose
    * - nexus